 In Ayurveda, it is believed the greatest healing occurs when the whole plant is used.
 Our dried herbs and tinctures are made up of all parts of the tree, root, bark, inner bark, buds, leaves.
 We collect in the spring and summer from the healthiest stands of Colorado Aspen.

 A single asexually produced individual (the genet) is called a clone.
 The clone Is formed by the root system.
 A single clone can become very large.
 The famous Utah clone “Pando” covers 106 acres and contains an estimated 47,000 ramets (trees) on the southwest bank of Fish Lake in Sevier County.
 The calculated weight of Pando is 13 million pounds.
 It has been called the single most massive living organism known on earth.
 The ramets or trees are short lived.
 The maximum age is about 150 years.
-However, the clone may be thousands of years old, and longer lived than the giant Sequoia trees.
+However, the clone may be thousands of years old, and longer lived then the giant Sequoia trees.

 All information on this website for educational purposes only.
 Consult your medical professional before use any herbal products.